Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 - Fiber: About 2.4%

-- Benefits: Apples are a good source of fiber, antioxidants, and vitamins, supporting heart health, regulating blood sugar, and providing a convenient and portable snack.
+- Benefits: Apples are rich in soluble fiber (pectin), antioxidants, and vitamins, supporting heart health, digestion, and regulating blood sugar levels.

 - Quantity: 1 cup